The Report of the Conference on the School of Foreign Service

 There is another fact demonstrating that the Scheps report

-In the summer of 1950, months before GU the Scheps report was
+In the summer of 1950, months before GU the Scheps report was delivered,

 GU's president, Very Reverend J. Hunter Guthrie, S.J.,